beetbox/beets/docs/plugins/lyrics.rst

   backend).
   Default: None.
 - **google_engine_ID**: The custom search engine to use.
-  Default: The beets custom search engine, which gathers a list of sources known to be scrapeable.
+  Default: The `beets custom search engine`_, which gathers a list of sources known to be scrapeable.
+- **sources**: List of sources to search for lyrics.
+An asterisk `*` expands to all available sources.
+  Default: ``google lyricwiki lyrics.com musixmatch``, i.e., all sources.
+  *google* source will be automatically deactivated if no `google_engine_ID` is setup.

 Here's an example of ``config.yaml``::